kaishx/wfa/README.md

 ### Portfolio Sharpe

-While individual pair Sharpes are modest (<0.5), diversification across sectors and correlation clusters dramatically boosts the **portfolio-level** Sharpe.
+While individual pair's annualized Sharpes are modest (<0.5), diversification across sectors and correlation clusters dramatically boosts the **portfolio-level** Sharpe.

 We estimate an upper-bound portfolio Sharpe using: